 Buying Your Child’s First Bikeby Laura Driver

-A balance bike, with no pedals or chain is the perfect way to help your child gain confidence before they graduate to a bike with pedals.
+A balance bike, with no pedals is the perfect way to help your child gain confidence before they get a bike with pedals.
 Little ones are able to master their balance while also being able to put both feet on the ground.

 Another way to help your little one gain confidence is a Tag-Along.
 The back half of the bike is attached to the back of an adult one.
 Your child can ‘ride’ without worrying about keeping up with the option of pedalling too or just freewheeling.